5jt/Cider/docs/docs/index.md

 }
 ```

-I> You may add your own sub-keys in addition to "tatin", but Cider will ignore them: you have to put them to good use yourself.
+> You may add your own sub-keys in addition to "tatin", but Cider will ignore them: you have to put them to good use yourself.

 ###### dependencies_dev